supermundano/contact-form-7-infusionsoft-add-on/readme.txt

 3. All InfusionSoft input types are housed under the tag generator.
 To add InfusionSoft fields to your form, generate a tag and copy it to the form.
 HTML5 input types are supported, but must be manually entered into the form.

 4. This add-on also adds a "Contact Tag" input field on each form edit page.
 This tag must already exist in InfusionSoft.

+*This plugin is not offered, sponsored, associated with or endorsed by Infusion Software, Inc.*

 == Changelog ==